 Film Screening: Women Without Men by Shirin Neshat

-This event is full, but please browse our other events using the calendar to
+This event has now ended.
+Browse current events using the calendar to your right.

 Special screening of Neshat’s first feature film, for which she was awarded Best Director at the Venice Film Festival in 2009, and described by film critic Mark Kermode as “a magical realist fable with a strong political backbone”.
 Introduced by YSP’s Head Curator, Clare Lilley.